arieldavis22/forecast_planner_client/README.md

 This is the frontend for the full stack application Forecast Planner.
 In order to reach the server-side repo, please use the following link:
 [Forecast Planner API](https://github.com/arieldavis22/forecast_planner_api)

+### Demo

+To see this project in action, check it out on youtube: https://youtu.be/zI-P3ePoDRE

 ### Examples

 ![alt text](https://i.imgur.com/SDR0pTd.png "Ex1")